Paul Morris (racing driver): V8 Supercars

 Morris co-drove with the Holden Racing Team in the 1999 endurance events.
 He finished third with Mark Skaife at Bathurst in that year.

 From 2000, Morris again competed in the V8 Supercar Series full-time.
 Originally sponsored by Big Kev, he was involved in a major start-line accident at the Oran Park round in 2000.
 He suffered a number of fractured vertebrae in this accident, and narrowly escaped the flaming wreckage of his VS Commodore.

 Morris recovered without missing any V8 Supercar races, and he went on to achieve his first major success at Calder Park Raceway in 2001, where he won two of the three races and won the round overall.

-In the week leading up to the final V8 Supercar round of 2008 Morris announced he would no longer be driving full-time in 2009 and that the team were searching for a full-time replacement in the No. 67 Commodore.
+In the week leading up to the final V8 Supercar round of 2008, Morris announced he would no longer be driving full-time in 2009 and that the team were searching for a full-time replacement in the No. 67 Commodore.

-In 2011, Morris competes in the second-tier Fujitsu V8 Supercar Series in one of the teams older Commodores.
+In 2011, Morris competed in the second-tier Fujitsu V8 Supercar Series in one of the teams older Commodores.

 In 2014, Morris won the Bathurst 1000 outright for the first time as co-driver to Chaz Mostert for Ford Performance Racing.
 Morris had previously 'won' the 1997 AMP Bathurst 1000 in a Super Touring BMW 320i with Craig Baird.
 However the Morris/Baird BMW was disqualified immediately after the race as the team had mistakenly left Baird in the car at its last pit stop, resulting in Baird breaching race regulations by driving for more than three continuous hours.
 The disqualification handed the win to team mates Geoff and David Brabham.

-Speaking over the 2015 V8 Supercars Winton SuperSprint Morris announced his retirement from Bathurst after losing his co-driver seat to Cameron Waters.
+Speaking over the 2015 V8 Supercars Winton SuperSprint, Morris announced his retirement from Bathurst after losing his co-driver seat to Cameron Waters.

 Morris continues to race in the V8 Development Series.